karmab/kcli/doc/index.md

 If a file with the plan isn't specified with -f , the file kcli_plan.yml in the current directory will be used, if available.

-Also note that when deleting a plan, the network of the vms will also be deleted if no other vm are using them.
+When deleting a plan, the network of the vms will also be deleted if no other vm are using them.
 You can prevent this by using the keep (-k) flag.

-For an advanced use of plans along with scripts, you can check the [plans](plans/README.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products (or downstream versions too).
+For an advanced use of plans along with scripts, check the [plans](plans/README.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products (or downstream versions too).

 ## Sharing plans